Kjell Scherpen: Brighton & Hove Albion

+Royal Union Saint-Gilloise

+On 24 July 2025, Scherpen signed for Belgian Pro League club Royale Union Saint-Gilloise for an undisclosed fee.

 International career

-He has represented the Netherlands at under-19 and under-21 youth levels.
-Scherpen was called-up to the senior squad for the first time in June 2022, replacing the injured Tim Krul.
+Having represented the Netherlands at under-19 and under-21 youth levels, Scherpen received his first call-up to the Dutch senior squad in June 2022 to replace the injured Tim Krul.

 Personal life

 When he was 18 years old, his older brother Jorg (20) died after having been in a coma following a sudden cardiac arrest.